 - reports to the Board of Directors.

-- is responisible for preparing and submitting the Group’s strategy and action plans to the Board for adoption,
+- is responsible for preparing and submitting the Group’s strategy and action plans to the Board for adoption,

 - gives the Board regular briefings on the company’s activities and financial position, and

-- refers matters to the Board for its decision unless the duties of the referendary are entrusted to a vice president or expert.
+- refers matters to the Board for its decision unless the duties of the referendary are entrusted to a head of department or expert.

 The CEO is responsible for the day-to-day management of the company, which refers to the ordinary, recurring activities within the company’s line of business.
 The CEO’s main responsibilities are: